These keto biscuits are made with almond flour. They're wonderfully tender and fluffy. They are also easy to make - they're ready in 30 minutes.

-- 1/4 cup sour cream
+- ¼ cup sour cream

-- 1/4 teaspoon sea salt
+- ¼ teaspoon sea salt

 - 2 teaspoons baking powder (make sure it's fresh; gluten-free if needed)

-- Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.
+- Preheat your oven to 350°F. Line a baking sheet with parchment paper.

 - Using a 2-tablespoon scoop, place 6 mounds of the dough on the prepared baking sheet.
 Do not flatten the mounds.

-- Bake until golden, 15-18 minutes.
+- Bake until golden, for 15-18 minutes.
 Serve warm.